ZcashFoundation/ZcashFoundation/2018-VISION.md

 # Zcash Foundation Vision and Roadmap
 ## For 2018 and Beyond
-*by Josh Cincinnati, Senior Program Manager of the Zcash Foundation*
+*by Josh Cincinnati, Executive Director of the Zcash Foundation*

+*Please note, this document has been updated after [Board approval from this meeting.](https://github.com/ZcashFoundation/ZcashFoundation/blob/master/board-documents/minutes/2018-06-22.md) Please view the [commit history to view the changes](https://github.com/ZcashFoundation/ZcashFoundation/commits/master/2018-VISION.md).*

 2017 marked a year of formulation, of carefully testing waters, of measured growth for the Zcash Foundation.
 2018 will be a year of rapid acceleration—in the Foundation’s scope, its goals, and its responsibility to the Zcash and broader cryptocurrency community.